 Withdrawing might impact future eligibility for federal, state, and institutional financial aid.
 Please review the requirements of Satisfactory Academic Progress on the financial aid office website.

 Non-Title IV grant and scholarship aid

 If the amount of non-Title IV funds you received exceeds any unpaid University charges, you may be required to return the remaining portion.
-If you have withdrawn, you should contact your financial aid office before requesting a refund If a balance is due on your student account, you must make the appropriate payments.
+If you have withdrawn, you should contact your financial aid office before requesting a refund.
+If a balance is due on your student account, you must make the appropriate payments.

-Additional informationThe calculation used to determine charges after a withdrawal is completely different than the calculation used to determine financial aid eligibility as a result of a withdrawal.
+Additional informationThe calculation used to determine charges after a withdrawal is completely different from the calculation used to determine financial aid eligibility as a result of a withdrawal.
 Please refer to the Student Financial Regulations Handbook for more information regarding tuition/fee charges and Living @ NU for information about housing charges.